Starting or improving an information security program

 - Consistency – Everyone works from the same set of easily known guardrails

-- Credibility – Shows clients, insurers, and partners that you take protection seriously
+- Credibility – Shows customers, insurers, regulators, and partners that you take protection seriously

-- A starting point – From here, you can build policy over time as your needs grow
+- A starting point – From here, you can build policies over time as your needs grow

-Add a cyber security policy as an appendix to the Program Description Document or create a separate document.
-Use your own policy document format or use our Policy Template.
+An information security policy should be a separate document.
+Use your own policy document format or the policy template.

 Step 3.
 Add controls: from a risk assessment or the low hanging fruit